Slack MCP Client

 source .env

-Create an MCP servers configuration file:
+Create a unified configuration file:

-cat > mcp-servers.json << EOL
+cat > config.json << EOL

 {